Alexis Hunter: Education and career

 She lectured at art schools in the United Kingdom and other countries and in 1986 was visiting Associate Professor of Painting and Photography at University of Houston, Texas.

 Personal life

-Hunter was married to ex-rugby player Baxter Mitchell, who owned The Falcon Theatre and Jazz Bar in Camden, which supported independent bands such as Blur in the 1980s.
+Hunter was married to ex-rugby player Baxter Mitchell, and together they owned The Falcon pub in Camden, which supported independent bands such as Blur in the 1980s.

 Legacy

 The reputation of Alexis Hunter has continued to grow since her death in 2014 through a series of exhibitions and public purchases:

+2016/2017 exhibition at Cooper Gallery, Duncan of Jordanstone College of Art and Design, University of Dundee.
+Of Other Spaces: Where Does Gesture Become Event?